AndreGosselink/binderfinder/doc/sphinx/source/examples.rst

 Examples
 --------
 The binderfinder employs two main features: PCA analysis and data reduction of multi dimensional data into an RGB Matrix.
-In both cases the data needs to be pre-processed into a certain csv format, see :ref:`fileformat`.
-For the mapping of multidimensional data into RGB see :ref:`evalfunc`
+In both cases the data needs to be pre-processed into a certain csv format, see :ref:`Fileformat`.
+For the mapping of multidimensional data into RGB see :ref:`Evaluation/RGB mapping`

 Matrix
 """"""